httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Offset {#upload-offset}

 The offset is the number of bytes from the representation data that have been processed, either during the creation of the upload resource ({{upload-creation}}) or by appending to it ({{upload-appending}}).
-The offset can be retrieved from the upload resource ({{offset-retrieving}}) and is required when appending representation data ({{upload-appending}}) to synchronize the client and resource regarding the amount of transferred representation data.
+The offset is required when appending representation data ({{upload-appending}}) to synchronize the client and resource regarding the amount of transferred representation data.

 The offset reflects application-level processing for the upload.
 Data may have been delivered and acknowledged at the transport layer without yet being reflected in the offset.

-Representation data processed by the upload resource cannot be removed again and, therefore, the offset MUST NOT decrease.
-If the server loses any part of the state, it MUST deactivate the upload resource and reject further interaction with it.

 The `Upload-Offset` request and response header field conveys the offset. `Upload-Offset` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a non-negative Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}) and indicates the current offset as viewed by the message sender.
 Other values MUST cause the entire header field to be ignored.

-The `Upload-Offset` header field in responses serves as an acknowledgement of the processed representation data and as a guarantee that no retransmission of it will be necessary.
-Clients can use this guarantee to free resources associated to transferred representation data.
+The client obtains the current offset in multiple ways:

+- The offset can be explicitly retrieved from the upload resource ({{offset-retrieving}}).
+- Interim and final responses when creating the upload ({{upload-creation}}) or appending ({{upload-appending}}) can include the `Upload-Offset` header field.
+- Final responses for appending representation data ({{upload-appending}}) with a `2XX` status code or the `Upload-Complete: ?1` acknowledge that the entire request content was received and the offset increased by the length of the appended representation data.

+Representation data processed by the upload resource cannot be removed again and, therefore, the offset as seen by the client MUST NOT decrease.
+Clients can use this guarantee to free resources associated to transferred representation data, as no retransmission of it will be necessary.
+If the server loses any part of the state, it MUST deactivate the upload resource and reject further interaction with it.

 ### Completeness {#upload-complete}